What is a Clean Game in Bowling?

 By bowling a clean game, what is the maximum score you can achieve in a single ten-pin bowling game; A question is asked all over the internet by bowling enthusiasts.

-We know that the maximum score we can get in a single game of ten-pin bowling with ten frames is 300.
-This score can be achieved by bowling 12 consecutive strikes, including the fill balls.
+We know the maximum score we can get in a game of ten-pin bowling with ten frames is 300.
+Bowling 12 consecutive strikes, including the fill balls, can achieve this score.

-Since bowling all strikes in your game means that you will be scoring close frames throughout, you will be able to score a maximum of 300 in a clean game of bowling.
+Since bowling all strikes in your game means you will be scoring close frames throughout, you can achieve a maximum of 300 in a clean bowling game.

 However, bowling 300 is challenging even for the professionals and masters of the game.
-Most clean games come with a combination of both spares and strikes and even open fill balls after the 10th frame sometimes.
-Therefore, it is something that requires utmost focus and incredible will.
+Most clean games sometimes come with a combination of spares, strikes, and even open-fill balls after the 10th frame.
+Therefore, it is something that requires the utmost focus and incredible will.

-But if you practice enough, spend your time playing the game, put in the effort, and learn about the different techniques of ten-pin bowling, then you can get things going and be able to score as much as 300 in a clean game.
+But if you practice enough, spend your time playing the game, put in the effort, and learn about the different techniques of ten-pin bowling, you can get things going and score as much as 300 in a clean game.

 Can You Bowl a 200 Game With All Spares?